ULL-prompt-engineering/cookbook-location-and-weather-per-harald/README.md

 configuration object as an argument.
 In it, we'll specify three
 properties:

-- `model` - Decides which AI model we want to use (in our case, GPT-4).
+- `model` - Decides which AI model we want to use.
+One supporting Chat Completions like "gpt-3.5-turbo-16k",   "gpt-3.5-turbo-1106", "gpt-4"
 - `messages` - The entire history of messages between the user and the AI up until this point.
 - `functions` - A description of the functions our app has access to.